Leviathan321/opensbt-core/docs/source/index.rst

 The tutorials include as an example the integration of a real-world FMI-based AEB agent developed in the fortiss Mobility lab simulated in CARLA using the simulator adapter CARLA Runner Extension.

-As another example we have integrated Simulink-based systems simulated in Prescan simulator adapter into OpenSBT.
+As another `example <https://git.fortiss.org/opensbt/prescan_runner>`_ we have integrated Simulink-based systems simulated in the Prescan simulator into OpenSBT.

 Tutorials